 Are Annuities FDIC Insured?

 Fixed annuities are not FDIC insured but have similar protections for your money.
 An annuity is an insurance policy guaranteed by the insurance company’s claims-paying ability.
-The insurance companies are members of the state insurance guarantee associations in each state where they do business.
-Each state insurance guarantee association protects consumers in the unlikely event the insurance company fails and defaults on their obligations to their consumers (limits vary per state).
+The insurance companies are members of the state insurance guarantee associations where they do business.
+Each state insurance guarantee association protects consumers in the unlikely event the insurance company fails and defaults on its obligations to its consumers (limits vary per state).